GW-modelling-Spring2022/homework-starliviakaska/Working/HW1_BoxModel_Excel/HW1_challenge_kaska.md

 The equation for the direct calculation of the flux is q = Q/A = -K(dh/dL)

 **3. Show the steady state head profile for a column with appproximately equal-thickness layers that have different K values.**
 ![](assets/heterogeneousq3(1).jpg)  ![](assets/heterogeneousQ3(2).jpg)

 **4. Use the head profile to explain WHY the equivalent Hydraulic conductivity, Keq, is closer to the lower of the two K values.**

 When using the head profile, the explanation seems to be that the equivalent Hydraulic conductivity is closer to the lower of the two K values as the smaller K value has a smaller change in hydraulic head.

+**Answer:**

+We do a harmonic mean and it will be much closer to the lower value.